 - Proximity to campus is important!

 You’re new to this area.
 You don’t know where to live and where not to live.
 There may be neighborhoods or areas to avoid.
 There may be areas that are sought after highly.
 Most likely, you’re unaware completely.
 When you’re searching online for a place to live, know that proximity is important.
 Sometimes the schools will point you in the direction of a website that displays all rentals in the city.
 You don’t want that.
 It will end up being a waste of your time trying to figure out which ones are student rentals and which ones are not.
 Try your best to learn about the areas of campus ahead of time (see our blog on neighborhoods in Bloomington) so that you make the right decision.
 Generally speaking, you’re better off looking closer to campus.
 It’ll make your life easier, that’s for sure.

 If you’re an international student, and you’re looking for a place, use these tips to make your search as easy as possible.
 Take your time, think a lot, use every resource you can.
 The next time you look, it will only become easier.
 Need more help?
 Reach out to us directly for one on one assistance!
-Email us here!
-Best of luck!
+Email us here or search for available IU apartments now!